C-EO/gitea-gcloud-ubuntu/README.md

 >
 > *The latest LTS version is available as a snap package, unfortunately when I installed it and ran `make generate-images` (below), I received an error: "Not implemented: HTMLCanvasElement.prototype.getContext" (see also [issue #20157 &#128279;](https://github.com/go-gitea/gitea/issues/20157)).*

+Prepare logo and favicon you want

+Start with the logo.
+Export the PNG or JPG/JPEG image file to a SVG vector file.
+Then, scale the vector file to, say 48px x 48px, and export that.
+Name these vector files as `logo.svg` and `favicon.svg`, respectively.

+> Suggestion: Use vector graphics software (e.g., Inkscape or Affinity Designer).
+For Inkscape, export image files to <b>Inkscape SVG</b>.
+For Affinity Designer, export image files to <b>SVG (for export)</b>.

 Copy the logo and favicon you want from your local computer to the instance

-> Click on UPLOAD FILE at the top edge of the pop-up window.
+> Click on UPLOAD FILE at the top edge of the pop-up window. \
->
-> Upload logo.svg, favicon.svg, and favicon.png.
+> Upload logo.svg and favicon.svg.
-> favicon.png is for the Safari web browser.
-> <!--used https://www.aconvert.com/ to convert a logo from JPG to SVG, to SVG 48x48, and to PNG 48x48, but `make generate-images` should create one automatically-->

 Install make